Henoch-Schönlein Purpura (HSP) in Children

 These symptoms can seem like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

-How is Henoch-Schönlein purpura diagnosed?
+How is Henoch-Schönlein purpura diagnosed in a child?

 Your child’s healthcare provider will take your child’s medical history and do a physical exam.
 Diagnosis is based on symptoms such as: